Bootcampr/Bootcampr/README.md

 ## thanks

-* Dev Bootcamp Seattle, for providing an inspiring and welcoming platform for learning.
+* Dev Bootcamp Seattle, for providing an inspiring and welcoming platform for learning to be better developers.
-* The Rock Doves cohort, for providing a supportive and empathic foundation. 🐦
+* The Rock Doves cohort, for providing a supportive and empathic foundation for learning to be better people. 🐦